Redirect your site traffic to the root domain.

 To update your DNS records, you’ll need to access your domain’s DNS settings in your domain registrar or DNS host’s dashboard.

 Every DNS provider has their own process for updating DNS records.
-We recommend that you read the help documentation of your DNS provider, and contact their support for help with their interface and settings if needed.
+We recommend reading the documentation of your DNS provider and contacting their help desk for assistance with their interface and settings if needed.

-- Open the DNS settings for your custom domain (in your domain registrar or DNS host’s dashboard)
+- Go to the DNS settings for your custom domain (in your domain registrar or DNS host’s dashboard)

 -